 Ike said that the restaurant quickly succeeded, and his wife helped him in everything.

-“Our beloved Aren came into the world.
-The child, without exaggeration, did not grow up like I did in Pushkin, but in “Pushkin” - already 3-4 days after birth, our baby settled in a corner specially equipped for his sleep on the second floor.
-My wife, with whom I was very lucky, rocked her son with one hand, and controlled our other “brainchild” with the other.
-Now Aren is 4 years old, and in October 2020 we will celebrate the fifth anniversary of Pushkin.
-Over the past five-year period, our rating has grown to quite high in the United States - on Facebook it is almost 5 stars, and in services such as TripAdvisor - 4.5, ”says Gazaran.
+“Our beloved Aren was born.
+The child, without exaggeration, grew up not like me on Pushkin, but in "Pushkin" - already on the 3-4th day after birth, our baby settled in a corner specially equipped for his sleep on the second floor.
+My wife, with whom I was very lucky, rocked my son with one hand, and controlled our other "child" with the other.
+Now Aren is 4 years old, and in October 2020 we will celebrate the 5th anniversary of Pushkin.
+Over the past five years, our rating has grown to quite high in the US - on Facebook it is almost 4.5 stars, and in services such as TripAdvisor - XNUMX, ”says Ghazaran.

 The man also said that he was not going to stop there and plans to open at least one more restaurant.

-“In addition, now I am opening a second restaurant, this time Uzbek.
-He was supposed to open the doors on the very days when the pogroms began.
-But everything is still ahead, and I hope that Samarkand will “heal” soon, ”Hayk shared.
+“Besides, now I am opening a second restaurant - this time an Uzbek one.
+He had to open the doors on the very days when the pogroms began.
+But everything is still ahead, and I hope that Samarkand will “heal” soon, ”said Hayk.